 Members of the Unite union voted 95% in favour of the walkout over pay from July 31.

 Bank of England workers are to stage a four-day strike in a dispute over pay.

-Members of Unite will walk out from July 31, the first strike at the bank in over 50 years.
+Members of the Unite union will walk out from July 31, the first strike at the bank in more than 50 years.

 The announcement follows a 95% vote in favour of industrial action.